 Here are the short-comings of stand-alone call recording software:

 Although the solution is delivered via the cloud, it still needs effective implementation, the specific combination with solutions that are already in use.
 Further, this might be tiresome, and requires more costs; hence the solutions are not suitable to SMBs that are searching for simplicity.

 Generally, these solutions are for big contact centers and business users.
 Besides this, their functionality and complexity created by a new platform might be demanding if an organization does not have a devoted IT department.

 The best fit for stand-alone call recording software are:

-Organizations which intend to earn higher profits from calls and data, because they need to use an enhanced solution.
+Organizations that intend to earn higher profits from calls and data, because the need to use an enhanced solution.
 It is only large organizations that can perfectly leverage the data, as they collect a lot of data.

 • Big Contact Centers and Business organizations, which interact with their customers and clients via phone calls only.
-This happens specifically in organizations which wants to stick to stringent regulatory guidelines.
+This happens specifically in organizations that want to stick to stringent regulatory guidelines.

 • Sales operations that get credit card info via the phone, whose payments need to follow the PCI compliance rules.